MSDimos/commander-rust/README.md

 $ /path/of/download react=16.13.1 react-redux=7.2.0
 ```

-Change signature of function `download`:
+Change signature of function `download` like:

 ```rust
 #[command(download <pkg>, "download an package")]